promaafia/python_problem_solutions/README.txt

 4.15.
 Write a program that read three numbers a,b,c and determine the roots of the quadratic equation:
 			ax^2 + bx + c = 0

 4.16.
-Write a C program to input angles of a triangle and check whether triangle is valid or not 4.17.
-Write a C program to input all sides of a triangle and check whether triangle is valid or not 4.18.
-Write a C program to check whether the triangle is equilateral, isosceles or scalene triangle
+Write a program to input angles of a triangle and check whether triangle is valid or not 4.17.
+Write a program to input all sides of a triangle and check whether triangle is valid or not 4.18.
+Write a program to check whether the triangle is equilateral, isosceles or scalene triangle

 5. Switch

 5.1.
 Write a program that read a digit and diplay by spelling 5.2.
 Write a program that read any number and display equivalent roman number

 5.3.
-Write a C program to print day of week name using switch case 5.4.
-Write a C program print total number of days in a month using switch case
+Write a program to print day of week name using switch case 5.4.
+Write a program print total number of days in a month using switch case

 5.5.
-Write a C program to create Simple Calculator using switch case
+Write a program to create Simple Calculator using switch case